shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ### Step 1: Show action label in action list

-First, we need to define an action name in `create-tag-action.constant.js`.
-To be consistent with the custom action defined in our PHP code, we also create a constant called `CREATE_TAG` to represent `action.create.tag` which get from the response of `/api/_info/flow-actions.json`.
+First, define an action name in `create-tag-action.constant.js`.
+To be consistent with the custom action defined in the PHP code, also create a constant called `CREATE_TAG` to represent `action.create.tag`, which gets from the response of `/api/_info/flow-actions.json`.

 ![Flow Builder action services list](../../../../../.gitbook/assets/flow-builder-action-sevices-list.png)